-WHEREAS, for properties to be eligible through the voluntary downzone criterion, Planning Department staff determined that the property was zoned R-T, R-ML, R-MH, MX-T, MX-L or MX-M and had an existing low-density residential use (e.g. single-family detached house, duplex, or townhouse), and that there was a less intense or less dense zone district that still allowed the existing use and was compatible with surrounding land use and zoning patterns or that the property had a City park or Major Public Open Space in a zone that was not NR-PO; and
+WHEREAS, for properties to be eligible through the voluntary downzone criterion,

+Planning Department staff determined that the property had to have been zoned R-T, R-ML, R-MH, or MX-T and included an existing low-density residential use (e.g. single-family detached house, duplex, or townhouse) and that the property owner requested a less intense or less dense zone district that still allowed the existing use; and

-WHEREAS, for properties to be eligible through the floating zone line category, Planning Department staff determined that the property had to have 2 zone districts on one parcel - either a platted parcel (as mapped by AGIS) or deeded parcel (as mapped by the Bernalillo County Assessor); and
+WHEREAS, for properties to be eligible through the floating zone line category, Planning Department staff determined that the property had to have 2 zone districts on one parcel - either a platted parcel (as mapped by AGIS) or deeded parcel (as mapped by the Bernalillo County Assessor) - and that the zoning conversion would be completed along lot lines documented in the AGIS layer called "City Parcel"; and

-WHEREAS, for properties to be eligible through the prior Special Use (SU) or R-D zoning criterion, Planning Department staff determined that the property had to be undeveloped (i.e. contained no structure up to the time the Phase 2, Batch 2 properties were submitted to the Environmental Planning Commission (EPC) for review and recommendation) and had previously been zoned SU-1, SU-2, SU-3, or R-D; and
+WHEREAS, for properties to be eligible through the prior Special Use or R-D zoning criterion, Planning Department staff determined that the property had to be undeveloped (i.e. contained no structure up to the time the Phase 2, Batch 1 properties were submitted to the Environmental Planning Commission for review and recommendation) and had previously been zoned SU-1, SU-2, SU-3, or R-D; and